 Help us Preserve a Living Tradition

-84000: Translating the Words of the Buddha, a registered global non-profit initiative, aims to translate all of the Buddha’s words into modern languages, and to make them available to everyone, free of charge.
+84000: Translating the Words of the Buddha is a global non-profit initiative to translate all of the Buddha’s words into modern languages, and to make them available to everyone.

 |25 years||To make all of the Kangyur and related volumes of the Tengyur available in English, and provide widespread accessibility in multiple platforms.|